factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 `factcast.lockGlobally()` **has been removed**.
 By adding the new locking capabilities, that define the scope of the lock not just by aggregate-ids, but by FactSpecs, 'lockGlobally()' needed to be deleted, as there is no proper way to provide a compatible migration path.
-As most of the internals of factcast rely on namespaces (for instance for authorization), you really need to enumerate all possible namespaces that are in scope for the lock.
+As most of the internals of FactCast rely on namespaces (for instance for authorization), you really need to enumerate all possible namespaces that are in scope for the lock.
 Please use `factcast.lock(List<FactSpec>)` instead.
 Sorry for the inconvenience.